-Updated March 23, 2020
+Updated May 25, 2020

-Most of our therapists are open to seeing you live.
-However, you must be free of illness, not have travelled recently to an area with high Coronavirus infection, and be willing to use our infection control procedures to reduce the risk to yourself and our staff.
-That includes waiting in the parking lot until we come out to get you, washing your hands immediately when you enter the building -- no ifs, ands, or buts, and keeping as much distance from others as possible.
-For our part, we're each doing a full scrub between clients and using CDC approved cleaners on our office furniture and door nobs.
-And of course, we've shut down the waiting room (hence sitting in your car until we "car hop" you).
+Our therapists are increasing their availability for IRL (in real life) sessions, but we're still playing it safe to protect our staff and other clients.
+And we will be playing it safe for the foreseeable future.
+To do an IRL session, you must be free of illness or fever, not have traveled recently to an area with high Coronavirus infection and willing to use our infection control procedures to reduce the risk to yourself and our staff.
+That includes waiting in the parking lot until we come out to get you, washing your hands immediately when you enter the building -- no ifs, ands, or buts -- and keeping as much distance from others as possible.
+For our part, we're each doing a full scrub between clients and using CDC approved cleaners that goes beyond recent CDC guidance.
+And, the waiting room will remain shut down for the foreseeable future (hence sitting in your car until we "car hop" you).

-All is good, with one issue you need to be aware of.
-Kelsey is working from home now.
-She can meet with you on Zoom.us or Face time and fill your prescriptions remotely.
-Be in touch with her by email or phone and she will respond to the extent her schedule allows.
-Please go to our Medication_Management web page to remind yourself of the requirements for med management.
-You can also Kelsey's Twitter feed on that page to keep updated moment to moment.
+Our medication services are proceeding without interuption, with one issue you need to be aware of.
+Kelsey is working from home right now.
+She can meet with you on Zoom.us or Face Time and fill your prescriptions remotely, preferably at our community partner pharmacy, Sigler.
+Bailie is now working as Kelsey's medication assistant.
+Contact the office for her email address.
+You should also go to our Medication_Management web page to remind yourself of the requirements for med management and see Kelsey's Twitter feed to keep updated moment to moment.
 Here's the one issue: Our therapy policy, as stated on that page, remains in effect.
-Now more than ever, you need to be seen regularly by a therapist at FPS if you are going to continue medication with us.
-That therapist may be live or inside your computer screen, but especially working at a distance, continuous contact is necessary.
+Now more than ever, you need to be seen regularly by a therapist at FPS if you're going to continue medication with us.
+That therapist may be in office or inside your computer screen, but working at a distance, ongoing contact is necessary.
 If you've made an arrangement with Kelsey and your therapist (both) to be medication-only, that's fine but please do not presume that is the case.When Will All This End?